appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

  - Discuss monitoring health of containers
  - Discuss horizontal scaling of containers
  - Using things such as [Amazon Firecracker](https://firecracker-microvm.github.io/)

+UPDATE: Most of these have been discussed and will be adressed for the functions 3.0.

 ### Future possibilities